austynmahoney/Hilt/README.md

 Hilt
 ====

-Hilt implements the boilerplate classes that are necessary to provide injection of `Application` and `Activity` `Context`'s and other Android specific objects when using Dagger.
+Hilt implements the boilerplate classes that are necessary to provide injection of `Application` and `Activity` `Context`'s and other Android specific objects when using Dagger 1.

-##Usage##
-*Coming soon...*

 ##Gradle##
 Place `hilt-{version}.jar` into your `appModule/libs` folder.